-Get in some R&R at these warming pools that are as beautiful as they are soothing.
+Need some R&R?
+These warming pools are as soothing as they are beautiful.

-You've made the drive, packed the towels, and deliberated on the suit.
-As you pad up to your soaking destination, eagerly anticipating a luxurious few hours to yourself loitering in one of nature's finest hot pools, your eyes take in the poached forms of several like-minded individuals who motivated a little earlier than you did.
+While you may be eagerly anticipating a luxurious few hours to yourself loitering in one of nature's finest hot spring, you may meet with several like-minded individuals who motivated a little earlier than you did.
 Great minds thinking alike?
 Maybe so, and maybe you'll meet some wonderful people.
 Still, the hot spring posse wasn't quite what you had in mind.

-Soaking in relative peace and isolation can be a tall order when you're in a state with 39 million people; on the other hand, California is also one of the nation's largest and most geographically diverse states.
+Soaking in relative peace and isolation can be a tall order in a state of 39 million people; on the other hand, California is also one of the nation's largest and most geographically diverse.
 This means that finding your pool is often just a matter of getting a little farther away, out where the views are expansive and the access is remote.

 - Travertine Hot Springs: One large pool that accommodates four to eight people and two smaller pools that are better for two or three people, clothing is optional.